 2.8 Billing and Payment.
-For each Billing Cycle, or portion thereof, of each Transaction, we will determine for each Account the difference obtained by subtracting (i) the applicable price for set forth in the applicable Confirmation from (ii) the Utility Invoice paid by you with respect to such Account, excluding Special Utility Charges and Taxes.
-If the resulting dollar amount is positive, we will pay such amount to you on the terms set forth below.
-If the resulting dollar amount is negative, we will charge the positive value of such amount to you on the next invoice and you will pay us such amount on the terms set forth below.
-In addition to the foregoing, you shall be responsible for and pay, or reimburse us if we have paid, (a) any Special Utility Charges and (b) any Taxes assessed on the Transactions.
 We will send you (by regular mail, email, electronic data transfer or other mutually acceptable means) to the address specified in the applicable Confirmation an invoice for each Billing Cycle during each Transaction Term detailing all of the charges due to or from us with respect to each Account and Taxes.
 Invoices are deemed received by you on the date sent or transmitted, unless after close of business, in which case they are deemed received on the next Business Day, except for invoices sent by regular mail, which are deemed received on the third Business Day after mailing.
-We will calculate all amounts due to or from us hereunder based upon your Actual Usage data as provided by you under Section 1.5, provided that we may elect at any time to instead use estimated consumption data (based upon the same period in the prior year and adjusted in good faith for the current period) and reconcile our charges with your Actual Usage on a quarterly basis.
-Our invoices are due upon the first Business Day after receipt and amounts that are unpaid as of the date which is 10 days thereafter will begin to accrue interest at the Interest Rate from such date until the date paid.
+We will calculate all amounts due to or from us hereunder based upon your Actual Usage data as provided by the Utility, provided that we may elect at any time to instead use estimated consumption data (based upon the same period in the prior year and adjusted in good faith for the current period) and reconcile our charges with your Actual Usage on a quarterly basis.
+Our invoices are due upon the first Business Day after receipt and amounts that are unpaid as of the date which is 10 days thereafter the amount due will begin to accrue interest at the Interest Rate from such date until the date paid.
 If you in good faith dispute an invoice, you must provide us with a written explanation specifying the dispute and pay any undisputed portion by the due date.
 Disputed amounts subsequently determined to be due will be paid with interest accrued at the Interest Rate from the original due date until the date paid.